BoxenOfDonuts/SolarMonitoring/README.md

 [notes]([https://github.com/ginoledesma/sunpower-pvs-exporter/blob/master/sunpower_pvs_notes.md)
 here.

-### Building the project
-To build for docker hub build it once without the tag, then once with the tag you want.
+### With Docker Hub

+The project automatically builds and pushes to docker hub, however it only uses the 'latest' tag.
+To tag run the following:

 ```
-// will tag as latest
-sudo docker build -t boxenofdonuts/solar-monitoring
-// will tag as 1.0.3
 sudo docker build -t boxenofdonuts/solar-monitoring:1.0.3 .
+// This will tag it as version 1.0.3
 ```